 You can expect to receive your 1099-K form via email as well as delivered to your physical address.
 Both will be sent out by January 31st.

-If your account has been impacted, we’ll reach out to you shortly.
-You may also contact us if you believe there was a mistake with the form you received.
+You may contact us if you believe there was a mistake with the form you received.
 Although we are unable to provide specific tax advice, we may clarify details if needed.